Diyaa-Gubarah/TMDb/ReadMe.md

 - Improve accessibility and language support even further.
 - The MovieDetail component can utilizes the composition pattern to avoid prop drilling and enhances maintainability and extensibility.
 - A higher-order component can be  applied to manage data fetching and error handling.
 This ensures a seamless user experience, showing loading indicators and error messages as needed.
+- I should address and fix the background drop animation behavior in RTL (Right-to-Left) devices to ensure a consistent and smooth user experience for all users.

 In conclusion, the React Native Movie App stands as a testament to the dedication to quality development, embracing innovative solutions, and a commitment to providing users with a memorable experience while exploring the world of movies.